Generic Name: nitrofurantoin (NYE troe fue RAN toin)

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or has blood in it, call your doctor.
 Do not use any medicine to stop the diarrhea unless your doctor has told you to.

 Avoid using antacids without your doctor's advice.
 Use only the type of antacid your doctor recommends.
-Some antacids can make it harder for your body to absorb Macrobid.
+Some antacids can make it harder for your body to absorb nitrofurantoin.

 Macrobid side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Macrobid: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using Macrobid and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have any of these signs of an allergic reaction to Macrobid: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 diarrhea that is watery or bloody;